-Heavy-traffic Delay Optimality in Pull-based Load Balancing Systems: Necessary and Sufficient Conditions Xingyu Zhou, Jian Tan and Ness Shroff accepted by ACM Sigmetrics/IFIP Performance 2019
+Heavy-traffic Delay Optimality in Pull-based Load Balancing Systems: Necessary and Sufficient Conditions Xingyu Zhou, Jian Tan and Ness Shroff ACM Sigmetrics/IFIP Performance 2019

-Flexible Load Balancing with Multi-dimensional State-space Collapse: Throughput and Heavy-traffic Delay Optimality Xingyu Zhou, Jian Tan and Ness Shroff accepted by IFIP Performance 2018
+Flexible Load Balancing with Multi-dimensional State-space Collapse: Throughput and Heavy-traffic Delay Optimality Xingyu Zhou, Jian Tan and Ness Shroff IFIP Performance 2018

 Degree of Queue Imbalance: Overcoming the Limitation of Heavy-traffic Delay Optimality in Load Balancing Systems Xingyu Zhou*, Fei Wu*, Jian Tan, Kannan Srinivasan, and Ness Shroff ACM Sigmetrics 2018 (*co-primary author)